buchananwill/fep-dashboard-1.0.0/src/app/user-guide/FEP-User-Guide.md

 ## Introduction

-> The essence of good teaching is the regular interface of curiosity with encouragement
+> The essence of good teaching is the regular meeting of curiosity with encouragement

 Future Education Paradigm (FEP) is born of a single core principle: students want to learn, and teachers want to expend their work effort on helping students learn.